-Privacy on specific Joomla! sites
+Privacy on specific Joomla sites

 If you register at forum.joomla.org you can choose whether to allow other forum members to contact you by email or private messaging and the type of personal information that is available using your user profile.
 You can also opt to subscribe to specific forums or threads which means your email address will be used to send information when new posts are made.
-All email from the forum site includes a link that allows you to opt out from continued subscription to that thread or forum.
+All emails from the forum site include a link that allows you to opt out from continued subscription to that thread or forum.
 Forum administrators may use your email address to contact you if necessary.

 Your IP address may be used to identify duplicate user accounts (which are forbidden under the forum rules).